 - If you have many viewers on streaming platforms, use advertising.

 - Partner companies and brands.
 To illustrate, many large enterprises are seeking influencers in various industries, including gaming, and are ready to pay generously for promoting their products.

 - Provide coaching services.
 You can make money by teaching others to play if you or your teammates master one or multiple games.

 How Corefy can help gaming businesses handle payments

-Whichever ways of making money on gaming you choose, we have the right solution for any case.
+Whichever way of making money on gaming you choose, we have the right solution for any case.
 We provide a technical infrastructure that equips you with limitless payment capabilities, including, but not limited to:

 - Dozens of established connections with payment providers.

 - The ability to connect payment methods in a few clicks.

-- Numerous tools that make working with multiple PSPs a piece of cake.
+- Numerous tools and services that make working with multiple PSPs a piece of cake.